HE-Lingfeng/R-Genie-public/README.md

 **Download datasets:**

 You can download our datasets on [BaiduCloud](https://pan.baidu.com/s/1eN0YdcnxqmxgcrQjzyyw-Q?pwd=pzpz).

-Note that you have to rewrite the dataloader file to adapt the rearraged dataset file structure.
+-Note that you have to rewrite the dataloader file to adapt the rearranged dataset file structure.

 Other components of our model can also be download from huggingface, as follows:
 - [Show-o](https://huggingface.co/showlab/show-o)